Ceuta: Portuguese

 On the morning of 21 August 1415, King John I of Portugal led his sons and their assembled forces in a surprise assault that would come to be known as the Conquest of Ceuta.
 The 45,000 Portuguese who traveled on 200 ships caught the defenders of Ceuta off guard and suffered only eight casualties.
-By nightfall the town was captured and on the morning of 22 August, Ceuta was in Portuguese hands. Álvaro Vaz de Almada, 1st Count of Avranches was asked to hoist what was to become the flag of Ceuta, which is identical to the flag of Lisbon, but in which the coat of arms derived from that of the Kingdom of Portugal was added to the center; the original Portuguese flag and coat of arms of Ceuta remained unchanged, and the modern-day Ceuta flag features the configuration of the Portuguese shield.
+By nightfall the town was captured.
+On the morning of 22 August, Ceuta was in Portuguese hands.

+Álvaro Vaz de Almada, 1st Count of Avranches was asked to hoist what was to become the flag of Ceuta, which is identical to the flag of Lisbon, but in which the coat of arms derived from that of the Kingdom of Portugal was added to the center.
+The original Portuguese flag and coat of arms of Ceuta remained unchanged, and the modern-day Ceuta flag features the configuration of the Portuguese shield.

 John's son Henry the Navigator distinguished himself in the battle, being wounded during the conquest.
 The looting of the city proved to be less profitable than expected for John I, so he decided to keep the city to pursue further enterprises in the area.

-From 1415 to 1437, Pedro de Meneses became the first governor of Ceuta.

-The Marinid Sultanate started the 1419 siege but was defeated by the first governor of Ceuta before reinforcements arrived in the form of John, Constable of Portugal and his brother Henry the Navigator, who were sent with troops to defend Ceuta.
+From 1415 to 1437, Pedro de Meneses was the first governor of Ceuta.
+The Marinid Sultanate started the 1419 siege.
+They were defeated by the first governor of Ceuta, before reinforcements arrived in the form of John, Constable of Portugal and his brother Henry the Navigator, who were sent with troops to defend Ceuta.

 Under King John I's son, Duarte, the city of Ceuta rapidly became a drain on the Portuguese treasury.
 Trans-Saharan trade journeyed instead to Tangier.
 It was soon realized that without the city of Tangier, possession of Ceuta was worthless.
 In 1437, Duarte's brothers Henry the Navigator and Fernando, the Saint Prince persuaded him to launch an attack on the Marinid sultanate.
-The resulting Battle of Tangier (1437), led by Henry, was a debacle.
+The resulting Battle of Tangier (1437), led by Henry, was a total failure.
 In the resulting treaty, Henry promised to deliver Ceuta back to the Marinids in return for allowing the Portuguese army to depart unmolested, which he reneged on.